dregiske/cse15l-lab-reports/lab1.md

 Andres-MacBook-Air:lecture1 AndreGiske$ pwd
 /Users/AndreGiske/Desktop/lecture1
 ```
-With the file called Hello.java as an argument, it could not complete this command and tells me that Hello.java is not a directory.
+With the file called ```Hello.java``` as an argument, it could not complete this command and tells me that Hello.java is not a directory.
 The previous working directory was ```/Users/AndreGiske/Desktop/lecture1```.
 New directory is the same.
-This is because cd only works with directories, not files.
+This is because ```cd``` only works with directories, not files.
-The output is not an error.
+The output is an error.

 ```
 Command: ls